Konstantin Somov: Mir iskusstva, career success

 For three years, from 1897 to 1900, he worked on his early masterpiece Lady in Blue (a portrait of Elizaveta Martynova), painted in the manner of 18th-century portraitists.

 Along with landscape and portrait painting, watercolors, gouache, and graphics, Somov worked in the field of small plastic arts, creating exquisite porcelain compositions.

-He had his first solo exhibition in Saint Petersburg in 1903 (162 paintings, sketches and drawings).
+He had his first solo exhibition in Saint Petersburg in 1903 (162 paintings, sketches, and drawings).
 Also in 1903, 95 of his works were exhibited in Hamburg and Berlin.
 In 1906, in a group show of Russian artists organized by Diaghilev, he exhibited 32 works at the Salon d'Automne in Paris.
 His work was particularly appreciated in Germany, where the first monograph on him, by Oskar Bie, was published in 1907.

 During the 1910s, Somov executed rococo harlequin scenes and gallant scenes, as well as illustrations for books including poems by Alexander Blok.

-Somov's modern idols were the English Pre-Raphaelites, Aubrey Beardsley, and James Whistler.
-His favorite masters of the past were French Rococo artists such as Watteau, Largilliere, Fragonard, and Boucher.
+Somov's modern idols were the English Pre-Raphaelites, Aubrey Beardsley, and James McNeill Whistler.
+His favorite masters of the past were French rococo artists such as Antoine Watteau, Nicolas de Largillière, Jean-Honoré Fragonard, and François Boucher.
 His favorite poet was Paul Verlaine.

-"By 1910, Somov was a famous and accepted painter, and just as every household of taste had a landscape by Benois and a dress designed by Bakst, so it had a miniature by Somov.…By 1917, judging by the high auction prices for his work…Somov must have been a rich man."
+"By 1910, Somov was a famous and accepted painter, and just as every household of taste had a landscape by Benois and a dress designed by Bakst, so it had a miniature by Somov [...].
+By 1917, judging by the high auction prices for his work [...]
+Somov must have been a rich man."

 The colorful, festive visions created by Somov had a darker side.
-The Russian poet Mikhail Kuzmin noted:Some kind of demon is constantly pushing the artist, as if a piece of a magic mirror from Andersen’s fairy tale had hit him in the eye…Anxiety, irony, the puppet theatricality of the world, the comedy of eroticism, the variegation of masquerade freaks, the false light of candles, the sorcery-skull hidden under rags and flowers, automatic love poses, deadness and creepiness of amiable smiles—this is the pathos of a number of Somov's works.
+The Russian poet Mikhail Kuzmin noted:Some kind of demon is constantly pushing the artist, as if a piece of a magic mirror from Andersen's fairy tale had hit him in the eye [...].
+Anxiety, irony, the puppet theatricality of the world, the comedy of eroticism, the variegation of masquerade freaks, the false light of candles, the sorcery-skull hidden under rags and flowers, automatic love poses, deadness and creepiness of amiable smiles—this is the pathos of a number of Somov's works.
 Oh, how not cheerful is this gallant Somov!
 What a terrible mirror he holds up to the laughing holiday!

-Alexandre Benois called Somov "one of the most delicate poets and one of the most refined masters of modern painting," even as he classified Somov's work as décadent and presciently wrote that "only with the decline of a culture do such figures appear as that of Somov…In virtue of all his merits and failings Somov may count… upon one of the most prominent places in the history of Russian painting…no other artist of the beginning of the twentieth century has mirrored with greater faithfulness the peculiar charm of our super-refined epoch, which knows so much and believes so little."
+Alexandre Benois called Somov "one of the most delicate poets and one of the most refined masters of modern painting", even as he classified Somov's work as decadent and presciently wrote that "only with the decline of a culture do such figures appear as that of Somov [...].
+In virtue of all his merits and failings Somov may count [...] upon one of the most prominent places in the history of Russian painting [...] no other artist of the beginning of the twentieth century has mirrored with greater faithfulness the peculiar charm of our super-refined epoch, which knows so much and believes so little."